Your Tender Loving Care

 Your Tender Loving Care is an album by Buck Owens and his Buckaroos, released in 1967.

-It was re-released on CD in 1995 by Sundazed Records with two bonus tracks.
+It was re-released on CD in 1995 by Sundazed Music with two bonus tracks.

 Reception

-In his Allmusic review, critic Greg Adams wrote of the CD reissue "Despite the impression that it is a collection of leftovers, the singularity of Owens' stylistic vision prevents the album from seeming like a hodgepodge.
+In his AllMusic review, critic Greg Adams wrote of the CD reissue "Despite the impression that it is a collection of leftovers, the singularity of Owens' stylistic vision prevents the album from seeming like a hodgepodge.
 No surprises await the faithful, but this is solid material."

 Track listing

 All songs by Buck Owens unless otherwise noted.